This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Rider #2 High stress levels

 The body's response to stress must be self-limiting.
-Once the perceived threat has passed, adrenaline and cortisol levels drop, heart rate and blood pressure return to baseline levels, and other systems resume their regular activities.
+Once the perceived threat has passed, adrenaline and cortisol levels decrease, heart rate and blood pressure return to baseline levels, and other systems resume their regular activities.

-However, when stressors and "feeling under attack" remain constant, the fight-or-flight reaction remains active, overexposing the body to cortisol and other stress hormones.
+However, when stressors and "feeling under attack" remain constant, the fight or flight reaction remains active, overexposing the body to cortisol and other stress hormones.

 Rider #3 Sugar and processed foods